 Financial emergencies come in many forms: a job loss, significant medical issues and their expenses, extensive home or auto repairs and all the things you just cannot anticipate.
 While all the above will certainly challenge you, the last thing you want to do is complicate the problem by using credit cards or other high cost loans to pay for these unplanned, financial emergencies.

-At The Cogent Advisor, our clients are advised to have at least six months of living expenses set aside in an emergency reserve fund.
+At Cogent Strategic Wealth, our clients are advised to have at least six months of living expenses set aside in an emergency reserve fund.
 Depending upon your individual situation, it might be appropriate to keep up to two years worth of living expenses on hand.
 It also is sometimes prudent to plan for scenarios that would require a larger emergency reserve fund.
 Clients must customize based on their own situation.
 Consider holding more funds if you have any of the following: a high-salaried job, hold a position in a highly specialized field, are self-employed, have multiple dependents, a nonworking spouse, a pre-existing medical condition, own multiple rental properties or have high fixed expenses such as a large amount of debt or tuition bills.

 Why It Is So Critical to Have Money Saved for Emergencies